How to Handle the Formula Shortage and Switching Baby Formula

 Changing Baby Formula Side Effects

 Even for the most seasoned parent, it can be difficult to pinpoint what is causing your baby discomfort.
-Below are common signs of a baby who is not tolerating their new formula well so you can be on the lookout.
-If you notice any of the below, call your pediatrician or health care provider.
+Below are common signs of a baby who is not tolerating their new formula well, so you can be on the lookout.
+Call your pediatrician or health care provider if you notice any of the below.

 - Vomit